raul-izquierdo/english/sources/vocabulary/The Individual/Preferences.2b.md

 Quién te gustaría más... = Who would you most like to...
     ? ¿Quién te gustaría más ver en un concierto? : `Who would you most like to see in concert?`

+¿Te gusta ...? _No mucho_
+    = not really
+    = not much

+está bien, pero
+    = It's okay/fine/all right, but...
+    ?
+Está bien, pero no es mi favorito : `It's fine, but it's not my favorite`

 Me gusta (x3)
     !
 Ordenados de menos a más intenso
     = I like <ing|to base>